 • Aggressive behaviour towards you.

-• Making you feel bad about yourself.
+• Being belittled and made to feel bad about yourself.

 • Name calling.

-• Being made to feel guilty.
+• Being made to feel guilty for mistakes you didn’t make.

 The aim of an emotional abuser is to gradually chip away at your self-esteem and independence so that, in time, you become a shell of your former self.
 Eventually, you may feel trapped with no way out of the relationship.
 You may feel that you can’t manage without this abusive person in your life.
 You can, and you will with the correct help and support.